isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2861.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Robotic arms

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Marine & Offshore for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Mandatory:
-- Robotic arms of various axis (e.g., 2-axis, 4-axis, 6-axis, 8-axis etc.)
-- Robotic arms of various payload i.e. weight that a robot arm can lift, including weight of the end of arm tooling (EOAT)

-Support excludes end-effectors, sensors, programming and integration cost
+General M&O Equipment

 ### Contact Information
 N.A.